SDOT’s Microsurfacing Program

 Because these streets are mostly low volume non-arterial streets and have received preventive maintenance in the past, they continue to be the best candidates for microsurfacing.

-All the blocks resurfaced in a microsurfacing project are selected based on the age of the current pavement and an on-site inspection by SDOT staff.
+All the streets being microsurfaced are selected based on the age of the current pavement and an on-site inspection by SDOT staff.
 Streets where the pavement has degraded beyond the point where preventive maintenance is effective will be excluded, as will streets where the asphalt was recently applied.

 It is essential that structural damage is repaired prior to the microsurfacing process.
-SDOT crews will begin to patch deteriorated areas of the selected roads well in advance of the microsurfacing operation.
+SDOT crews patch deteriorated areas of the selected roads well in advance of the microsurfacing operation.

-In addition, low hanging branches and overgrowth may need to be trimmed to allow for the microsurfacing equipment to navigate the roads.
+In addition, low hanging branches and overgrowth needs to be trimmed to allow for the microsurfacing equipment to navigate the roads.

-On the day of microsurfacing, crews will sweep the street before applying the microsurfacing material.
+On the day of microsurfacing, crews sweep the street before applying the microsurfacing material.

-As shown in this short video, as the microsurfacing equipment moves along the street, the mixture is fed into a spreader box.
-The material is spread across the full width of a traffic lane and then smoothed by a squeegee.
+As the microsurfacing equipment moves along the street the mixture is fed into a spreader box.
+The material is spread across the full width of a traffic lane and then smoothed with a squeegee.
 The equipment also feathers the edges for a smooth transition.
-All this happens in one step.
-Here’s a very short video showing microsurfacing on a Seattle street in 2013.
+To complete this work, neighbors should expect: